 At Unlimited Solutions, we are very thankful to have the following people on our Advisory Board,

-Trip is Doctor of Medicine, graduated from Brody School of Medicine at East Carolina University in 1993, Bachelor of Arts, University of North Carolina at Chapel Hill, 1989, Residency in General Psychiatry, Medical University of South Carolina, 1997.
-Trip has been involved with Clubhouses since his residency and is a string advocate for people with Mental Illness.
+Trip is a Doctor of Medicine in Psychiatry, graduated from Brody School of Medicine at East Carolina University in 1993, Bachelor of Arts, University of North Carolina at Chapel Hill, 1989, Residency in General Psychiatry, Medical University of South Carolina, 1997.
+Trip has been involved with Clubhouses since his residency and is a strong advocate for people with Mental Illness.

-Angela recently accepted the position as Director of Case Management for PCHC.
-She has a Master of Social Work from the University of Maine, 2001 and Bachelor of Arts, Psychology, DePauw University, 1995.
+Angela recently accepted the position as a counselor for Northern Light.
+Previously, she was the Chief of Case Management and Social Work for PCHC.
+She has a Master of Social Work from the University of Maine, 2001 and Bachelor of Arts, Psychology, DePaul University, 1995.
 She is also a Yoga instructor in Bangor.

 Denise O’Connell is senior program manager for the Lunder-Dineen Health Education Alliance of Maine.
 O’Connell is a certified case manager, licensed clinical social worker and chronic care professional.
 She has a strong interest in health education as well as chronic care case management and brain injury rehabilitation.
 Much of her past experiences include program management while providing social work and case management support to patients and families in both sub-acute and community-based treatment settings, while leading interdisciplinary teams.
 O’Connell is a current member and past president of the Maine Chapter, Society for Social Work Leadership in Healthcare.
 A native and current resident of Maine, O’Connell is a graduate of the University of Maine earning both a B.A. in Social Work degree and a Master of Social Work degree.

 Joe Pickering is a well known advocate for people with mental illness and retired from a distinguished career at CHCS-Maine.
-He is on the Board of NAMI- Maine (National Alliance for Mental Illness-Maine).
-He currently is working on King of the Road Music.
+Served on the Board of NAMI- Maine for over 20 years.
+He owns a music publishing company King of the Road Music.
+Writes many songs some serious about America, some silly too!
 Joe states “Baseball wasn’t a religion in my Mother’s and Father’s house but my brother and I were only allowed to pray for one Major League baseball team: THE BOSTON RED SOX.”

 Please see his website at kingoftheroadmusic.com for more information.